 Dr Alexander Leischnig is Reader in Marketing at the School of Business and Management.
 He joined Queen Mary University of London in September 2017.
 Previously, he had academic positions at University of Bamberg and Freiberg University of Technology in Germany.
 Alexander’s research interests are in the areas of alliance management, relationship management and business digitisation, and cover topics of both business-to-business marketing and business-to-consumer marketing.
 He is currently Visiting Professor at universities in Germany and Switzerland and he serves as an Associate Editor for the Journal of Global Scholars of Marketing Science.
 In addition, Alexander collaborates with business partners from different industries, such as manufacturing, online, retail, and service industries, on a number of marketing and management topics.

 Lecturer in Marketing and Innovation Strategy

 Dr Nima Heirati is a lecturer in Marketing and Innovation Strategy at the School of Business and Management.
 Previously, he held an academic appointment at Newcastle University Business School and was an adjunct faculty member at the University of Tasmania.
 Before joining academia, Dr Heirati held senior positions as a marketing and business development manager at several Middle-Eastern manufacturing firms.
-His research relates predominantly to the field of Product/Service Innovation, Strategic Marketing, Service Marketing, Business Relationships and Networks, Customer Engagement, and International Marketing Strategy.
+His research relates predominantly to the field of Product/Service Innovation, Service Marketing, Business Relationships and Networks, Customer Exprience, and International Marketing Strategy.

 Senior Lecturer in Information Management